Home » Sea Turtle Volunteer Programme – Maldives

 The Marine Turtle Rescue Centre opened in collaboration with Coco Collection in February 2017.
 It was the first such facility in the Maldives, staffed with a veterinary surgeon and equipped with full surgical facilities and seven patient tanks.
 Today, the Marine Turtle Rescue Centre is an advanced teaching facility that serves as a leading resource for sea turtle conservation medicine in the region.

-The Clinic
+The Clinics

-Most of our patients arrive with complications related to two types of conditions: entanglement in marine debris and buoyancy disorder.
+Most of our patients arrive with complications related to two types of conditions: entanglement in marine debris and Buoyancy Disorder.
 As a result, our veterinary team has become highly experienced at treating these conditions.
 In addition to conventional therapies like surgery, we use several medical modalities to maximise treatment success.
 These include regenerative (blood- and cell-based therapies) and integrative (cold-laser, acupuncture, and targeted external weight therapy) medical approaches.

 By joining ORP’s Sea Turtle Volunteer Programme, you will have an opportunity to observe these modalities among others.
 You will also have a front-row seat to what it takes to rehabilitate injured sea turtles and run a sea turtle rescue centre.